nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 --}}
 ![user-account](nx_asset://1dba790e-d966-4c93-9e99-08774bcc6ae5 ?w=50)

+### Layout Inheritance

+In Studio Designer, layouts mimic the doctype you inherit from.
+If your document type inherits from File for instance, you will have layouts that look just like a Web UI file instead of a generic one.

+We are taking advantage of this work to better manage how default document types are handled too: currently if you try to override a folderish document, the view layout does not allow to configure the columns to display.
+With that change you will get a view layout you can actually tweak, just like any other.

+### Scripts Creation from Business Logic Screens

+From a workflow or the event handlers screen, the shortcut to create automation chains allows to create automation scripts as well.

+### Prompt for Save Before Leaving

+Studio warns before you leave the page in case you have unsaved configuration: when switching from Modeler to Designer and vice versa for instance.

+### Vendor Category in the Marketplace

+Addons can be filtered by their vendor, so you can filter solutions brought by a particular partner.

 ### More Upcoming Changes

-[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.21.0'%29) is available in our bug tracking tool.
+[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.21.0','3.22.0'%29) is available in our bug tracking tool.

 ## Recently Released Changes

-{{{multiexcerpt 'studio-updates-2019-07-changes' page='studio-updates-2019-07'}}}
+{{{multiexcerpt 'studio-updates-2019-10-changes' page='studio-updates-2019-10'}}}

 ### Other Noteworthy Mentions

-{{{multiexcerpt 'studio-updates-2019-07-bugfix' page='studio-updates-2019-07'}}}
+{{{multiexcerpt 'studio-updates-2019-10-bugfix' page='studio-updates-2019-10'}}}

 ## Learn More
-[More information about released changes and fixed bugs](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.15.0','3.15.2'%29) is available in our bug tracking tool.
+[More information about released changes and fixed bugs](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.20.0'%29) is available in our bug tracking tool.

 ---